Why did my CloudWatch alarm initiate when the monitored metric doesn't have any breaching datapoints?

 Find the breaching datapoints

-If your CloudWatch graph doesn't show any breaching datapoints, then those datapoints occurred outside of the alarm evaluation time.
-To understand how this happens, refer to the following example.
+If your CloudWatch graph doesn't show any breaching datapoints, then the datapoints occurred outside of the alarm evaluation time.

-In this situation, an alarm is configured with the following parameters:
+In the following example, an alarm is configured with the preceding parameters:

 • Namespace: Web_App